soedinglab/MMseqs2-App/headless/mcp-server/README.md

     - `databases` (string[]): motif-capable paths from `list_databases`
     - `motif` (string, optional): required unless an accession supplies one
     - the same structure inputs as above, plus `email` and `validateOnly`
+  - No `mode` and no `taxFilter`: `FoldDiscoJob` has neither field, so both are refused rather than silently dropped
   - A token may carry a substitution: `A123:W`
   - Every residue must exist in the query, checked before submission